-This is where protein supplements come in handy and are convenient.
-No one has the time to be over the stove cooking extra protein sources late at night just to meet your protein targets for the day.
+This is where protein supplements are convenient to have.
+No one has the time to be over the stove cooking extra protein sources late at night to meet your protein targets for the day.
 There is absolutely no need to get all your protein from meat despite what you might see in the mainstream bodybuilding magazines.

 Don’t forget to add in some healthy fats;

-Just be very mindful of the calorie count on these as without tracking these they can quickly add up comprising of 9 calories per 1g of fat.
+Just be very mindful of the calorie count on these as without tracking these, they can quickly add up, comprising 9 calories per 1g of fat.

 This may not apply to everyone; however, this may be your chance to overlook what you are doing to accelerate your results and not spin your wheels yet again for another year.
 One of the most important factors is progressive overload.
 In short, progressive overload refers to the process of gradually overloading the body with either volume, intensity, frequency, or time to reach a specific goal.

 Volume is the number of sets and reps lifted.
-Not all volume is equated to be equal due to weight and intensity and compound moments such as the back squat which incorporates your hamstrings, quads, glutes, calves and core.
+Not all volume is equal due to weight and intensity and compound moments such as the back squat, which incorporates your hamstrings, quads, glutes, calves and core.
 However, as a general guide, you need to make sure you are changing up the volume in some way to ensure progressive overload.
-An easy way is to simply add an extra set if you can’t increase weight any further without compromising form.
-Ideally, keep a workout log on your phone or on paper, but you can keep track of it in your head however that process has plenty of flaws.
+An easy way is to add an extra set if you can’t increase weight any further without compromising form.
+Ideally, keep a workout log on your phone or paper, but you can keep track of it in your head; however that process has plenty of flaws.

 Frequency is the number of times you train a muscle group per week.
 “When comparing studies that investigated training muscle groups between 1 to 3 days per week on a volume-equated basis, the current body of evidence indicated that frequencies of training two times per week promote superior hypertrophic outcomes compared to one time.”
-A push/pull/legs split will achieve hitting body parts multiple times a week or alternatively, an upper/lower/rest split will work.
+For example, a push/pull/legs split will achieve hitting body parts multiple times a week, or an upper/lower/rest split will work.

-Intensity can be harder to track especially if you aren’t tracking the time of rest you are getting between sets.
+Intensity can be harder to track, especially if you aren’t tracking the time of rest you are getting between sets.
 However, intensity includes how you execute the reps within a set.
-If you are at a sticking point with your volume and you can’t progress weights or sets try adding slower reps or pause reps this will add that extra workout stimulus to keep progressive overload.
+If you are sticking to your volume and can’t progress weights or sets, try adding slower reps or pause reps.
+This will add that extra workout stimulus to keep progressive overload.

 Suni (2020) from Sleep Foundation writes about guidelines for how much sleep we need.
 He advises that “healthy adults need between 7 and 9 hours of sleep per night.
 Sleep powers the mind, restores the body and fortifies virtually every system in the body”.
 I am certainly guilty of this being a shift worker and working night shifts.
 He writes on the importance of sleep hygiene that includes your bedroom setting and sleep-related habits.
 Here are his tips for a better nights sleep;